openstack-archive/cookbook-openstack-database/README.md

 Requirements
 ============

-Chef 11
+- Chef 12 or higher
+- chefdk 0.9.0 or higher for tsting (also includes berkshelf for cookbook dependency resolution)

 Cookbooks
 ---------

 The following cookbooks are dependencies:

-* openstack-common
+* 'openstack-common', '>= 14.0.0'
-* openstack-identity
+* 'openstack-identity', '>= 14.0.0'

 Usage